scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

     +---------------+----------------+----------------+-----------------+

-It shows a small benefit from using expression template on their own, most certainly because the looping overhead is negligible in front of the trigonometric functions.
+It shows a small benefit from using expression template on their own, most certainly because the loop control overhead is negligible in front of the trigonometric functions.
 It gets a decent x2.5 speed-up when using AVX over not using it.
-The benefit of OpenMP, although related to the number of core, makes a whole speedup greater than x11 over the original Numpy version, without changing the input code.
+The benefit of OpenMP, although related to the number of cores, makes a whole speedup greater than x11 over the original Numpy version, without changing the input code.
 To the opposite, Numexpr requires to rewrite the input and does not achieve the same level of performance than Pythran when OpenMP and